TO OUR TRAVELOGUES

 The train station in Riomaggiore is about in the middle of the town.
 We walked up high to the church for views of the old-looking village and the small but cute marina.
 Walking down the main street, one has the feeling that these people are still living in the past.
 That's the charm of Cinque Terre; just one of the things that makes it special.

-or beer, maybe dozing off.
-The rocky waterfront is
+dozing off.
+The rocky waterfront is beautiful.
+We climbed

-air smelled delicious.
-It was a bit cloudy and coolish,
+delicious.
+It was a bit cloudy and coolish, perfect for

-perfect for walking.
-We arrived at the train station and
+walking.
+We arrived at the train station and walked

-walked through a tunnel to the main street.
-As in
+through a tunnel to the main street.
+As in Vernazza and

-Vernazza and Riomaggiore, the main street in Manarola was
+Riomaggiore, the main street in Manarola was wide and

 Next stop was the small marina, hemmed-in by the cliffs.
 The hike to Corniglia was fairly easy with just one bad section of about a hundred meters of uneven stones and severe drops.
 Lots of great photo ops, particularly back towards Manarola's marina.